-Being outdoors is good because natural daylight helps your body produce vitamin.
+Being outdoors is good because natural daylight helps your body produce vitamins.
 But be aware of the sun’s harmful ultraviolet rays, UVA and UVB.
 The UVA rays are mostly associated with skin aging as they cause fine lines, wrinkles, and age spots.
 UVB rays are the ones that cause sunburns.
-Both UVA and UVB rays can cause skin cancer, so protecting your skin for the sun is just as important as wearing the right pair of running shoes.
+Both UVA and UVB rays can cause skin cancer, please check out this update on US skin cancer facts & statistics (October 2022).
+Protecting your skin from the sun is just as important as wearing the right pair of running shoes.

 UV protective runners wear & accessories

 It’s best to avoid running between 10 a.m. and 3:00 pm when the sun rays are at their strongest level.
 For your runs in daylight wear running clothes that offer high levels of UPF in the fabric.
 You can find UV pants, long- or short-sleeved shirts, and also UV protective arm sleeves, which will not only protect your arms from the sun but also provide compression and wick away moisture.

 You can also find UV protective arm sleeves, which will not only protect your arms from the sun but also provide compression and wick away moisture.

 To protect face, head, and eyes from the sun, wear a brimmed running cap.
 Good running caps are designed to pull away moisture and keep sweat from dripping down and affecting your vision.

 Wear UV-blocking running sunglasses to protect your eyes.
 They are designed to be lightweight and durable, so they won’t fall off during your run.
 Choose a good quality pair that blocks 99-100% of UVA and UVB rays or that offers UV absorption of up to 400nm.